Helen Gallagher: Early life

 Born in Brooklyn, New York, on July 19, 1926, Gallagher was raised in Scarsdale, New York, and the Bronx.
 Her parents separated and she was raised by an aunt.
-She suffered from asthma.
+She became sick with asthma when she was 14 years old and remained sick for two years.
+She began taking dancing lessons when she was 9.

 Stage

 Gallagher was known for decades as a Broadway performer.
 She appeared in Make a Wish, Hazel Flagg, Portofino, High Button Shoes, and Sweet Charity (for which she received a 1967 Tony Award nomination for Featured Actress in a Musical), eventually assuming the title role, and closing the original Broadway run.
 She also appeared in Cry for Us All.

+Gallagher's Broadway debut came in Seven Lively Arts (1944) as a member of the corps de ballet and an understudy.
+She was a teenager when her jitterbugging ability led Billy Rose to sign her for the show.
 In 1952, she won a Tony Award and a Donaldson Award for her work in the revival of Pal Joey.
 In 1971, she won her second Tony for her role in the revival of the musical No, No, Nanette.
 Her song-and-dance number with Bobby Van from that show, "You Can Dance with Any Girl", was a popular number from the 1971 revival, and was performed by both Gallagher and Van on the 1971 and 1972 Tony Awards telecasts.
 She later took on the role of Sue Smith in the Paper Mill Playhouse revival of the show, playing the role Keeler played a quarter century earlier.

 Her first starring role on Broadway came in 1953 as title character in Hazel Flagg, based on the 1937 Carole Lombard movie Nothing Sacred.
 The role earned her a feature-photo shoot for Life.
 Gallagher appeared in the 1977 movie Roseland opposite Christopher Walken.
 An aficionada of Rodgers and Hammerstein, she appeared on a special tribute to Richard Rodgers on The Bell Telephone Hour.